Cell microprocessor implementations

+Cell microprocessors are multi-core processors that use cellular architecture for high performance distributed computing.
 The first commercial Cell microprocessor, the Cell BE, was designed for the Sony PlayStation 3.
 IBM designed the PowerXCell 8i for use in the Roadrunner supercomputer.

 Implementation

 First edition Cell on 90 nm CMOS

 IBM has published information concerning two different versions of Cell in this process, an early engineering sample designated DD1, and an enhanced version designated DD2 intended for production.

 The main enhancement in DD2 was a small lengthening of the die to accommodate a larger PPE core, which is reported to "contain more SIMD/vector execution resources".

 Some preliminary information released by IBM references the DD1 variant.
 As a result, some early journalistic accounts of the Cell's capabilities now differ from production hardware.

 Cell floorplan

 Powerpoint material accompanying an STI presentation given by Dr Peter Hofstee], includes a photograph of the DD2 Cell die overdrawn with functional unit boundaries which are also captioned by name, which reveals the breakdown of silicon area by function unit as follows: